-Not-for-Human-Consumption content has long gone in modern link building activities where keywords were stuffed, repeated and given prominence through frequency since around the time which Google abolished its publically visible Page Rank scores.
-Around this time Proximity Text became more prominent and started to have greater affect on rankings and many link builders moved towards “click here” and “read more” anchor text links and good old fashioned “brand links.”
+Not-for-Human-Consumption content has long gone in modern link building activities (where keywords were stuffed, repeated and given prominence through frequency) since around the time which Google abolished its publicly visible Page Rank scores.
+Around this time Proximity Text became more prominent in off page content placements and as such started to have greater affect on rankings.
+Hereafter many link builders moved towards “click here” and “read more” anchor text links and good old fashioned “brand links.”

 These generic anchor texts now seemed to give a client websites further ability to rank for a wider selection of on page keywords than was ever possible that via targeted anchor texting.

-The change from the aforementioned Not-For-Human-Consumption content, coupled to the Google Penguin Update lead rise to what is now referred to as Content Marketing; which is essentially link building but, where off page articles and copy moved up a rung on the ladder of importance and began to get more and more compelling, interesting and downright useful to both readers and website owners.
+The change from the aforementioned Not-For-Human-Consumption content, coupled to the Google Penguin Update lead rise to what is now referred to as Content Marketing; which is essentially link building but, bolstered with paid content syndication.
+Henceforth off page articles and copy moved up a rung on the ladder of importance and began to get more and more compelling, interesting, factual and downright useful to both readers and website owners.

 Content Marketing vs Old Fashioned Link Building…